LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/exceptions/exceptions-control-flow.rst

 exception and run a specific block of code.
 Anticipating and catching the exception makes the exception now part of the control flow.

+.. admonition:: Note

-.. note:: Catching an exception is also known as *handling* an exception.
+   Catching an exception is also known as *handling* an exception.

 .. admonition:: Example